ServicesProfessional Custom Website Developer

 Backups are arranged, security software is configured, and the reporting of performance statistics set up.

-5. Website Support
+5. Management and Support

 …so the website remains secure, software is kept current, and content is updated.